 You possess every personality quality (or trait), even those you don’t identify with right now.

 All the traits exist and evolve within you; and each should come into play in different ways as you grow, think, learn, make decisions, and experience life.

 Personality (The Simplest of Sciences)

 Personality has 2 parts: awareness and focus.

-Focus is conscious.
-It’s what you choose to do with your perception.
+Focus is conscious; it’s what you do with your perception.

-Awareness and focus each have 2 aspects, and each aspect is directed 2 ways: inward and outward.
+Awareness and focus each have 2 aspects, and each aspect is directed 2 ways: inward (introverted) and outward (extroverted).

 Outward-directed aspects notice and interact with the world around you.

 So, since personality has 2 parts, each with 2 aspects directed 2 ways, that adds up to a total of only 8 personality traits, all of which are incredibly easy to recognize—whether they’re traits you use prominently and proficiently (traits that would show up in your personality test results), or traits that remain hidden, underdeveloped, and unutilized (traits you don’t identify with).